skulltech/sumit-ghosh.com/_pages/portfolio.md

 ## Voluntary work

 ### Department of Computer Science and Engineering @ IIT Delhi
-_Sep 2018 — Present_
+System administrator • _Sep 2018 — Present_
-Role: System administrator

 #### Accomplished
 - Implemented an Oauth authentication system to be leveraged by any app hosted within the infrastructure.